 Dante or Emily: Science Action (6.9)

-Prisoners: Some of the Circles of Hades contain prisoners, some of which are friendly to the player.
+Prisoners: Some of the Circles of Hades contain prisoners, some friendly to the player, (including trapped SHL forces).
 These Units can only take an action if they begin the SHL Phase already revealed, with their cell door opened.